Blade Smithing Q & A

 Q: Will the course give me some history on knives?
 A: No.

 Q: Will the course cover heat treatments?
-A: Yes, I will go through the basic theory of heat treatments and then carry out the practical side of normalising and hardening.
+A: Yes, I will go through the basic theory of heat treatments of carbon steels and then carry out the practical side of normalising and hardening.
 Tempering is done at home with the use of a kitchen oven.
-I call it ‘heat treatments for blacksmiths’, no gadgets, we use the hearth.
+I call it ‘heat treatments for blacksmiths’, no gadgets, we use the coke-hearth.

 Q: Will we sharpen the blades during the course?
 A: Yes, participants usually manage to get this done.
 Again it takes time, so aim to get the edge started and assume you must do the final 'razor edge' at home.
 (The safest bet is ofcourse to do your final sharpen after the tempering and handle work is done) We have a couple of Lansky (diamond) kits, which will give you a choice of a 17-30 degree angle.